New Glenn: New Glenn 9×4

-On November 20, 2025, Blue Origin announced the development of a new super heavy-lift version of New Glenn, called New Glenn 9×4.
-The new vehicle will have nine BE-4 engines on its first stage and four BE-3U engines on its second stage.
-It will be able to loft over 70000 kg to Low Earth orbit, over 14000 kg direct to geosynchronous orbit, and over 20000 kg to trans-lunar injection.
-The rocket will also have an enlarged payload fairing measuring 8.7 m in diameter.
-In an image shared by Blue Origin CEO Dave Limp, New Glenn 9×4 is planned to be taller than the Saturn V.
+On November 20, 2025, Blue Origin announced the development of a new super heavy-lift version of New Glenn, designated New Glenn 9×4.
+The variant will use nine BE-4 engines on its first stage and four BE-3U engines on its second stage.
+According to the company, it will be capable of launching more than 70000 kg to Low Earth orbit, over 14000 kg on a direct insertion to geosynchronous orbit, and more than 20000 kg to a trans-lunar injection trajectory.
+It will also feature an enlarged payload fairing measuring 8.7 m in diameter.
+To support the 9x4 variant Blue Origin plans to build a new LC-36B pad that is larger than the rebuilt LC-36A.